Brandi’s Martial Arts Bio

 “ I am not the fastest, the strongest, or even the cleverest, but I am still here “

-I still look back and wonder how I managed to persevere.
+I started the blog as part of a martial arts challenge with a promise to post weekly.
+I kept the habit up for the rest of the time I was there.
+Now I reread it and wonder how I managed to persevere.
 Although obviously, it was physically exhausting to deal with over-training, injuries, etc, the biggest challenge was mental.
 Our evening meditations kept me sane by providing me with time and space to rest my body and calm my mind.
 One type of Daoist meditation is called ‘Sitting and Forgetting” or zuo wang 坐忘 and it’s an excellent help in challenging times.
-Another way I coped was by learning to draw in Chinese ink and brush style.
-I found a teacher, Bi Lao Shi 筆老師 who taught calligraphy and painting and each week I would walk to his apartment to learn landscape painting.
-I never considered myself much of an artist until then, but it really spoke to me and it became yet another way to connect with Dao.

 If I didn’t have those painting classes, or the support of my sister-Mel, or Simon with me through it all, I doubt I would have made it through all 5 years at the kung fu school.
 Yet, I grew so much and I continue to find deep meaning, wisdom, and plenty of laughs buried within the memories.
 In my time there I found my place in a lineage of Daoist hermits and I stumbled upon a lifestyle, a healing practice, and a purpose.